jbytecode/LinRegOutliers/examples.md

 uses Mahalanobis distances for determining color values.
 The default distance metric is Euclidean distance.

 In the example below, the distances between observations are calculated and drawn using corresponding colors.
-Since the method is for multivariate data, only the desing matrix is used.
+Since the method is for multivariate data, only the design matrix is used.
 In other terms, the response vector is omitted.

 ```julia
 julia> # Matrix of independent variables of Hawkins & Bradu & Kass data